LeoPlatform/rstreams/content/rstreams-node-sdk/getting-started.md

 {{< toc  >}}
 {{</ collapse-light >}}

+{{< notice info >}}
+This primer provides exactly enough knowledge of streaming concepts for a developer to successfully
+{{</ notice >}}

+{{< notice info >}}
+This primer provides exactly enough knowledge of streaming concepts for a developer to successfully write streaming applications using the RStreams SDK and bus.
+It is not intended as an exhaustive treatise on the vagaries of Node streams.
+We all have work to do.
+{{</ notice >}}

 # Are you setup to run the examples?
 {{< collapse "Expand this section if you're not sure" >}}